ELTE-DH/poetry-corpus/README.md

 # ELTE Poetry Corpus

-The ELTE Poetry Corpus is a continuously expanding database developed by the [_Department of Digital Humanities at Eötvös Loránd University_](https://elte-dh.hu/).
+ELTE Poetry Corpus is a continuously expanding database developed by the [_Department of Digital Humanities at Eötvös Loránd University_](https://elte-dh.hu/).
 Currently, the corpus contains the complete poems of 49 Hungarian canonical poets, the sound devices of the poems and the grammatical features of words in XML format (in TEI and non-TEI XML format).

+## Size

+- number of poets: 49
+- number of poems: 13 064
+- number of words: 2 680 386
+- number of tokens: 3 399 303

+For more information of the size of subcorpora and the authors' year of birth and death, see the files subcorpus\_sizes.tsv and poets\_birth\_and\_death.tsv

 ## TEI Levels